wp-plugins/featured-category/readme.txt

 Displays recent posts from a specified category in a customizable box on the home page of the blog.

 == Description ==
+Featured Category allows you to display recent posts from the category of your choosing.
+You are able to customize the number of posts, the style they are displayed in, and the heading used to describe.
+It is perfect for display recent news, projects, and other things you may wish to stand out in your blog.

+History:

 About a month ago I began searching for a plugin I just knew existed.
 I needed a plugin that would allow me to select a category, a number of posts, and display a neatly formatted list of the applicable posts from that category.